 Terminates the problem instance.

-If your environment does NOT have elastic IP (EIP ) addresses on your app slaves, Engine Yard assigns the old master’s IP address to the new master.
-If you have EIP addresses on your app slaves, see EIP Addressing.
+If your environment does not have elastic IP (EIP) addresses on your application slaves, Engine Yard assigns the old application master’s IP address to the new master.
+If you have EIP addresses on your application slaves, see EIP Addressing.

-Replaces the appslave instance that was promoted.
-(The new application slave uses the same version of the stack as the other instances in that environment.)
+Replaces the application slave instance that was promoted.
+The new application slave uses the same version of the stack as the other instances in that environment.

-If you have EIP addresses on your app slaves and an app slave is promoted to an app master, the new app master will retain the IP address of the promoted app slave.
+If you have EIP addresses on your application slaves and an application slave is promoted to a master, the new application master will retain the IP address of the promoted application slave.
 Below is an example of this EIP assignment.

 Important: If your domain points to the EIP address, this addressing assignment will crash your application because the EIP does not point to any instances.